Diffusing-Wave Spectroscopy in a Standard Dynamic Light Scattering Setup: Conclusions

 We have developed a simple method for properly interpreting dynamic light scattering data from highly multiple scattering samples using a standard dynamic light scattering setup with a cylindrical sample geometry.
 By performing ideal random walk simulations within a cylindrical geometry, we predict the path length distribution $P(s)$ of photons passing through the sample cell.
 This enables us to extend the use of DWS measurements to standard dynamic light scattering instruments.
 The method can be applied in the context of microrheology, where the dynamics of embedded tracer particles are used to access the frequency-dependent viscoelastic response of soft materials.

 The main strength of our approach, besides not requiring a dedicated instrument, lies in the fact that by varying the detection angle we can access a wide range of different effective sample geometries with different average path lengths, using one single cylindrical sample cell.
-This variation of the detection angle is analogous to performing a series of conventional DWS measurements using a series of sample cells with varying thickness.
-We have illustrated the usefulness of our method for DWS-based microrheology on a soft solid, gelatin, for which we obtain excellent agreement with macroscopic oscillatory rheology experiments.
-Moreover, data recorded for different detection angles enable an important consistency check of the microrheology measurements and our results indicate that the accuracy of such microrheology measurements can also be improved by averaging over measurements obtained at different detection angles.
+This variation of the detection angle is analogous to performing a series of conventional DWS measurements using a series of sample cells with varying thickness or with varying tracer particle concentrations.

+We have further illustrated the usefulness of our method for DWS-based microrheology on a soft solid, gelatin, for which we obtain a very good agreement with macroscopic oscillatory rheology experiments.
+Moreover, data recorded for different detection angles enable an important consistency check for the microrheology measurements and our results illustrate that the accuracy of such microrheology measurements can be improved by averaging over measurements obtained at different detection angles.